MarikoSakuragi/BHA-2022/week4/index.md

 ![Cool down](/photo/92214.jpg)<br/>
 <br/>
 ### <span style="background-color:LightGray">Comments and Questions</span>
 ・Can I put sugar and chicken broth together?
-Or is it enough to put either?<br/>
+Or is it enough to put either? -> OK!(3/31)<br/>
 ・It was unexpectedly difficult to make a sterilized space in my kitchen.
 I tried to keep there clean as possible as I could by spraying alcohol, I did not know to what extent I should clean up.<br/>
 ・Putting the petri dishes in the fridge might help it harden faster.
 But I did not it because I was not sure the inside of refrigerator is clean.<br/>
 ・If I have time, I would like to research where I can get the items for the other kind of mediums.<br/>